 The surface of the Earth: where old school meets new school

-Earth scientist Harry Seijmonsbergen of the Computational Geo-Ecology research group has a genuine love of landscapes.
+Earth scientist Harry Seijmonsbergen of the research department Theoretical and Computational Ecology has a genuine love of landscapes.
 Both his research and lectures successfully combine classic fieldwork with the latest computer technologies, such as GIS and Remote Sensing.

 From pizza box to polar bear: contaminants are everywhere